micropython/micropython/docs/library/machine.rst

    Re-enable interrupt requests.
    The *state* parameter should be the value that was returned from the most recent call to the `disable_irq()` function.

-.. note:: Some ports (for example the esp32) have an interrupt watchdog which will reset the cpu if interrupts are disabled for longer than the timeout period.
-After calling `disable_irq()`, `enable_irq()` should be called before the timeout expires to prevent a reset.

 Power related functions
 -----------------------